 Pupils explore some twentieth century techniques in the second year of the course (Serial composition, minimalist piece Dorian D).

 Performing is taught through regular workshops.
 Pupils are assessed regularly and are given opportunities to perform in public lunchtime concerts.
 Work is recorded at several points in the course including the Prelim recitals (Jan).
 Pupils perform in front of a visiting examiner (Feb/March).

-Pupils taking the Sound Engineering units produce a folio of live and studio recordings and are taught to use and understanding digital editing techniques (e.g. sampling, looping, copy and paste, time expansion, time compression, normalising).
+Pupils taking Music Technology produce a folio of live and studio recordings and are taught to use and understanding digital editing techniques (e.g. sampling, looping, copy and paste, time expansion, time compression, normalising).
 Performance plans or scores are produced for each piece and accurate log books detail the work carried out.
 Pupils study Twentieth century music and explore a wide range of different styles.
 Pupils are also taught essential compositional and aural skills.

-The Higher music course develops further the listening, inventing and performing skills acquired at intermediate 2.
+The Higher music course develops further the listening, inventing and performing skills acquired at National 5.

-Pupils listen to music from all the areas introduced at intermediate 2 and new concepts are added.
+Pupils listen to music from all the areas introduced at National 5 and new concepts are added.
 The Renaissance period is introduced and additional concepts from the SQA list.
 Aural skills are further developed particularly melodic and rhythmic dictation and the understanding of diatonic and chromatic chords.

 Although a large percentage of the recital programmes are prepared outside the classroom (through visiting staff and individual practice routines) performing skills are developed through regular class workshops.
 Pupils are encouraged to make the most of performing opportunities and are encouraged to work together in various ensembles.
 Prelims are performed and recorded in January and pupils prepare for the visiting examiner in Feb/March.